Table of Contents

 The Berlin diagnostic criteria of ARDS:

-- Characteristic respiratory symptoms of ARDS should have begun within 1 week of a known clinical insult.
+- Characteristic respiratory symptoms of ARDS should have begun within 1 week of a known clinical insult or become worse over the past week.

-- Chest X-ray or CT show characteristic bilateral diffuse opacities that can’t be fully explained by other causes.
+- Chest X-ray or CT shows characteristic bilateral diffuse opacities that cannot be fully explained by other causes.

 - Respiratory failure must not be fully explained by cardiac failure or fluid overload.

 - Impaired oxygenation based on arterial partial pressure of oxygen (PaO2)/fraction of inspired oxygen (FIO2):

 Identifying the specific cause of ARDS

 Treatable causes of ARDS should be identified once the diagnosis has been established, either by the clinical context or by performing additional diagnostic tests.

 Treatment of ARDS